Why teach psychoanalytic and psychodynamic theory? What do I want to accomplish in the semester ahead? How is Freud still relevant?

 As we mature our competence to tolerate and manage the world changes along with our potential for trauma.
 Freud was particularly sensitive to how conservative we are in harboring traumatic damage; how we remain preoccupied with how we've been hurt.
 We are dogged in returning to the scene of the pain.
 He called this the return of the repressed, driven by a compulsion to repeat, a concept he used to describe the unconscious and self-deception.
 Freud also invented a therapeutic relationship, psychoanalysis, as a weak but useful antidote to the problems of unfortunate repetition.

 Freud and the psychoanalytic community that followed him had a second commitment.
 The first was to our instinctual animal nature.
 The second was to our status as persons.
 When things go well enough, the average expected case, we are not merely Homo sapiens but become human beings and persons.
 We become skilled deliberate actors, able to knowingly make choices, are linguistically competent, and as a result live a life in a dramaturgical pattern.
 Our lives hold together in an improvisational drama of developing, changing, and recurring through-lines of significance.
 Our story can be told, with some tellings being more serviceable than others.
 Freud believed the self-examined story offered the narrator greater freedom than the under-examined.
-Psychoanalysis would facilitate such examination.
+Psychoanalysis would facilitate such an examination.
 The goal was to free up choices not otherwise seen.
 Here, his commitment to biology, personal history, intentionality, and self-awareness coincide.
 His therapeutic goal was to help the defensive and unconsciously driven actor become more self-aware and deliberate.
 He believed that self-awareness better serves our capacity for “love and work”.
 I think this is true.

 Self-understanding is a boundary condition on our personal freedom, on our non-predicable possibility to do something spontaneous and new.
 Awareness and choice go hand in hand.